Managing and troubleshooting Elasticsearch memory

 instance-0000000000 himrst 2.8gb 73 3.9gb

-• expensive queries, especially:
+• Expensive queries, especially:

-• high bucket aggregations
+• High bucket aggregations

-• I felt so silly when I found out that searches temporarily allocate a certain port of your heap before they run the query based on the search size or bucket dimensions, so setting 10,000,000 really was giving my ops team heartburn.
+• I felt so silly when I found out that searches temporarily allocate a certain portion of your heap before they run the query based on the search size or bucket dimensions, so setting 10,000,000 really was giving my ops team heartburn.

 • non-optimized mappings